-We learn to evaluate and acquire three dimensional images in a way that I think many other residencies don't.
+We learn to evaluate and acquire three-dimensional images in a way that I think many other residencies don't.
 And I think that gives us a big leg up.

-Louisville is a really nice city, my wife and I live outside of town and there's really nice trails and things of that nature that we do with our kids.
+Louisville is a really nice city.
+My wife and I live outside of town and there's really nice trails and things of that nature that we do with our kids.

-You will be hard pressed to find a better program than here at U of L and I think you're gonna come out and amazing endodontist and have a really great time while you're here.
+You would be hard pressed to find a better program than here at UofL and I think you're going to come out an amazing endodontist and have a really great time while you're here.